arrowcircle/erlypusher/README.md

 	</script>

 # To-do
+* Remove old json parser from all parts and use erlson
+* Init script for linux systems
+* Chef recipe for erlypusher
+* MOAR TESTS!
+* Refactor all shit
 * Channels handler (info, occupied)
-* Refactor all shit
 * Presence channels subscriptions with lists of presence
 * Support of sock.js
-* Init script for linux systems
-* Chef recipe for erlypusher